GoAbroad shares key tips to secure volunteer abroad funding

 Getting a part-time job might not sound like a super awesome option, but we think you’ll like it (most days, anyway!).

 Open a Savings Account (and use it!)

 Your debit account is great, but instead of watching your funds get bigger and bigger and feeling constantly tempted to spend it, you should automate withdrawals from your debit account to a savings account that you rarely look at.
 Out of sight, out of mind.

-Need an ear or someone who can truly empathize with the challenges of paying to volunteer abroad?
-You can find even more personal testimonies and stories about the highs and lows of fundraising and saving to volunteer abroad—simply pick up your very own copy of Lonely Planet’s volunteer abroad guidebook ASAP!
+For even more personal testimonies and stories about the highs and lows of fundraising and saving to volunteer abroad, pick up a copy of Lonely Planet’s volunteer abroad guidebook ASAP!

 Getting your volunteer abroad funding—not the easiest task, but 1000% worth it

 Instead of looking at the task of fundraising and saving as a major bummer, look at it as an invitation to get more invested, both with time and money, in your experience right from the beginning.
-Just like purchasing your first car after crummy high school jobs felt incredibly satisfying, so too will paying off that final invoice from your program fee (especially if you can do that with the help of GoAbroad & Lonely Planet’s latest volunteer abroad scholarship giveaway!).
+Just like purchasing your first car after crummy high school jobs felt incredibly satisfying, so too will paying off that final invoice from your program fee.